oChef is a touch projection interface that works as a cooking assistant that helps you prepare

 — Skip the Design Process

-The recipe world has changed dramatically due to technological advances, starting with books that explained how to prepare your dish until having hundreds of mobile applications and websites that explain step by step (even with videos) how to prepare that recipe that will take away our craving feeling.
+The recipe world has changed dramatically due to technological advances having hundreds of mobile applications and websites that explain step by step how to prepare your recipe... but how could we improve that experience?

 Taking Tasty and Yummly as a starting point for the project, the analysis of both platforms gave us a clear idea, basic content and several features for a recipe-based cooking system.

-One of the first ideas and approaches was interactive projection, we also had access to a product with this technology.
-After analyzing its added value, we decided to use it for two main reasons: learn about the possibilities and limitations of this technology and also guide the project towards functional prototype and not only a virtual concept.
+Our first approach was interactive projection because we had access to a product with this technology.
+So we decided to use it and explore the possibilities and limitations of this technology and also guide the project towards functional prototype and not only a virtual concept.

 The project was not intended to create a new platform, but to work as a tool that could connect to existing applications and focus on the user experience when performing the step-by-step process in a digital and innovative way.